 - International applicants are required to have earned a Test of English as a Foreign Language (TOEFL) score of at least 80 or minimal score on an alternative test to demonstrate language proficiency.
 Please visit this link for more information.

-All M.S. applicants will be considered for funding (up to $12,000/year stipend plus tuition waiver) after the required documents for enrollment have been submitted to Marshall University (e.g., transcripts, recommendation letters, etc.).
+All MSPS applicants will be considered for funding (up to $12,000/year stipend plus tuition waiver) after the required documents for admissions have been submitted to Marshall University (e.g., transcripts, recommendation letters, etc.).
 There are a limited number of scholarships offered on a competitive basis and there is no application to apply for funding.
-Once a student is enrolled into the MSPS program, the Admissions Committee will review their credentials to determine if program funding will be extended.
+Once a student has been enrolled into the MSPS program, the admissions committee will review their credentials to determine if program funding will be extended.

 To apply, please submit a graduate application directly to the graduate college!